-Visit complexity inherent to evaluation and management associated with medical care services that serve as the continuing focal point for all needed health care services and/or with medical care services that are part of ongoing care related to a patient’s single, serious condition or a complex condition.
-(Add-on code, list separately in addition to office/outpatient evaluation and management visit, new or established).
+“Visit complexity inherent to evaluation and management associated with medical care services that serve as the continuing focal point for all needed health care services and/or with medical care services that are part of ongoing care related to a patient’s single, serious condition or a complex condition.
+(Add-on code, list separately in addition to office/outpatient evaluation and management visit, new or established).”

-When Can I Use G2211?
+When can I use G2211?

 HCPCS code G2211 may only be used in conjunction with O/O E/M codes.
 If this criterion is met, allergists must then assess the nature of their professional relationship with a patient to determine if the use of G2211 is appropriate.
 Ultimately, allergists who bill G2211 are expected to render ongoing, longitudinal care for that patient.
-Allergists must determine whether the allergist can reasonably expect to form an ongoing professional relationship with the patient and whether billing G2211 is needed to reflect the time, intensity, and resources associated with that patient’s ongoing care.
+Allergists must determine whether they can reasonably expect to form an ongoing professional relationship with the patient and whether billing G2211 is needed to reflect the time, intensity, and resources associated with that patient’s ongoing care.
 The care rendered must reflect continuity over time and consistency.
 The code is aimed at compensating physicians for the trust-building that must occur in an ongoing professional relationship between patient and provider, and the weighing a provider must do in communicating health information to preserve the relationship.

 Allergists may only bill HCPCS code G2211 if they intend to assume, or have already assumed and plan to continue assuming, responsibility for the ongoing medical care of a patient.
 While such longitudinal care will often arise in the context of treating a single, complex or ongoing condition, it may also occur in other contexts.
 An allergist may demonstrate this type of longitudinal relationship with a patient in either of two ways: